dougzilla32/CancelForPromiseKit/README.md

 # Documentation

-The following functions and methods are part of the core CancelForPromiseKit module:
+The following functions and methods are part of the core CancelForPromiseKit module.
+Functions and Methods with the <b>CC</b> suffix create a new CancellablePromise, and those without the <b>CC</b> suffix accept an existing CancellablePromise:

 <pre><code>Global functions (all returning <mark><b>CancellablePromise</b></mark> unless otherwise noted)
 	after<mark><b>CC</b></mark>(seconds:)